Breast development can be an exciting and daunting time for pre-teens, teens and their parents.

 Should younger teens wear underwired bras?

-I would recommend that pre-teens and younger teens wear non-wired bras.
+I would recommend that pre-teens and younger teens wear non-wired bras but this is only a recommendation.

 There are a couple of reasons for this.